-Person Responsible Where there is concern that there has been a breach of the Online Safety Policy the person who is made aware of this will report this to the designated lead/s for e- safety; (Vice Principal (QofE) (Under the Guidance of the Principal) & Director of Operations or the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead Member of Staff aware of the incident The Subject Leader for Computing and Whole School eLearning will conduct an initial fact finding investigation which will ascertain who was involved, what has occurred.
-If appropriate the user will be restricted from access to the network Vice Principal (QofE) Director of Operations The Subject Leader for Computing and Whole School eLearning will classify the incident appropriately (high or low severity) and enter details of the incident onto the member of staff's file Vice Principal (QofE) The Executive Principal/Principal/line manager will have been informed and should be given the results of the initial fact finding investigation Vice Principal (QofE) If appropriate discussions will take place between the local authority, e-safety lead and the Director of Operations, to implement any necessary actions e.g. blocking a website Vice Principal (QofE) The ExecutivePrincipal/Principal/line manager will discuss the concerns with the Local Authority Designated Officer (LADO) in order to discuss whether there is a need for a Strategy Meeting.
-During this discussion Executive Principal/Principal consideration will be given as to whether the police need to be involved.
-The Executive Principal/Principal/line manager will also discuss with their HR advisers if the member of staff needs to be suspended or undertake different duties pending the completion of the enquiries.
-The Executive Principal/Principal/line manager will have been informed and should be given the results of the initial fact finding investigation Vice Principal (QofE) The Executive Principal/Principal/line manager will also discuss the incident with the eSafety lead in the Local Authority as consideration will need to be given to any further actions required.
-Executive Principal/Principal/Line Manager The strategy meeting process will be completed following the South Yorkshire Child Protection Appendix 4 Allegations Against Staff Protocol www.safeguardingchildrenbarnsley.com Safeguarding Lead or Deputy Lead The designated lead will complete the agencies incident log and send a copy to the Local Authority's eSafety lead Vice Principal (QofE)
+Person Responsible Where there is concern that there has been a breach of the Online Safety Policy the person who is made aware of this will report this to the designated lead/s for esafety; (Vice Principal (Quality of Provision) (Under the Guidance of the Principal) & Director of Operations or the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead Member of Staff aware of the incident The Subject Leader for Computing and Whole School eLearning will conduct an initial fact finding investigation which will ascertain who was involved, what has Vice Principal (Quality of Provision) occurred.
+If appropriate the user will be restricted from access to the network Director of Operations The Subject Leader for Computing and Whole School eLearning will classify the incident appropriately (high or low severity) and enter details of the incident onto the member of staff's file Vice Principal (Quality of Provision) The Principal/line manager will have been informed and should be given the results of the initial fact finding investigation Vice Principal (Quality of Provision) If appropriate discussions will take place between the local authority, e-safety lead and the Director of Operations, to implement any necessary actions e.g. blocking a website Vice Principal (Quality of Provision) The Principal/line manager will discuss the concerns with the Local Authority Designated Officer (LADO) in order to discuss whether there is a need for a Strategy Meeting.
+During this discussion consideration will be given as to Principal whether the police need to be involved.
+The Principal/line manager will also discuss with their HR advisers if the member of staff needs to be suspended or undertake different duties pending the completion of the enquiries.
+The Principal/line manager will have been informed and should be given the results of the initial fact finding investigation Vice Principal (Quality of Provision) The Principal/line manager will also discuss the incident with the eSafety lead in the Local Authority as consideration will need to be given to any further actions required.
+Principal/Line Manager The strategy meeting process will be completed following the South Yorkshire Child Protection Appendix 4 Allegations Against Staff Protocol www.safeguardingchildrenbarnsley.com Safeguarding Lead or Deputy Lead The designated lead will complete the agencies incident log and send a copy to the Local Authority's eSafety lead Vice Principal (Quality of Provision)